-All foods can be part of a heart healthy diet, but you do need more of some and less of others.
-We recommend basing your meals around plenty of:
+All foods can be part of a heart healthy diet, but you just need more of some and less of others.

 Due to the high saturated fat content, it’s not advised to use coconut oil instead of other heart healthy plant oils (like olive oil, rice brain or canola), especially after a heart attack.

 You can safely eat up to six eggs a week following your heart attack.
 They are a great source of protein, vitamins and minerals.
 We recommend that your eggs are either boiled, poached or scrambled without butter.

 Enjoying treat foods now and then is part of a balanced approach to eating.
 Consuming too much sugar is closely linked to your risk of heart disease.
 It's important to think about ways to eat less added sugar after a heart attack.

 Here are some benefits you can experience from drinking less alcohol after a heart attack:

 - Manage your weight (alcohol is high in calories).

 - Alleviate symptoms of depression and/or anxiety.